telerik/xaml-docs/controls/raddatafilter/datafilter-overview.md

 Thank you for choosing __RadDataFilter__!

-Building complex filter expressions in a breeze with Telerik __DataFilter__.
+Build complex filter expressions in a breeze with Telerik __DataFilter__.
 The control allows specifying expressions based on the data and collection type of the source fields.
 The intuitive UI of the control is designed to facilitate the end-user while empowering the developer to create related expressions with a few clicks.

 ![](images/datafilter_overview.jpg)